 Share stories of specific patients who benefitted from behavioral health integration and celebrate these successes with the team!

-Offers examples of certificates, emails to the team, and other ways to celebrate practice improvements and individual patient stories
+This resource provides examples of certificates, emails to the team, and other ways to celebrate practice improvements and individual patient stories.

 What about patient outcomes?